Practical Aspects on Solving Differential Equations Using Deep Learning: A Primer: Motivation

-Deep learning (DL)~\cite{lecun:2015} has advanced significantly in recent years, providing algorithms that can solve complex problems varying from image classification~\cite{byerly:2022} to playing games such as Go~\cite{schrittwieser:2020} at a human level or even better.
-More recent advances include the development of Large Language Models (LLMs), which are substantial deep learning models (\emph{i.e.}, they usually have billions of parameters) such as ChatGPT~\cite{stiennon:2020,gao:2023}, and Llama~\cite{touvron:2023} that have been trained on enormous data sets.
-Deep learning has naturally affected many scientific fields and has been applied to many complex problems.
-One such problem is the numerical solution of differential equations, where (deep) neural networks approximate the solution of partial or ordinary differential equations.
-The idea is not new since there are works from the 90s like Lee et al.~\cite{lee:1990} and Wang et al.~\cite{wang:1990} have relied on Hopfield neural networks~\cite{hopfield:1982} to solve differential equations using linear systems after discretizing them.
-Meade and Fernandez have proposed solvers for nonlinear differential equations based on combining neural networks and splines~\cite{meade:1994}.
-Lagaris et al. introduced in~\cite{lagaris:1998} an efficient method that relies on trial solutions and neural networks to solve boundary and initial values problems.
-They form a loss function using the differential operator of the problem, and a neural network approximates the solution by minimizing that loss function.
-These methods rely on the idea that feed-forward neural networks operate as universal approximators~\cite{cybenko:1989,hornik:1991}, meaning that a neural network with one hidden layer wide enough can arbitrarily approximate any continuous function defined on a compact subset of $\mathbb{R}^n$.
+Deep learning (DL)~\cite{lecun:2015} has advanced significantly in recent years, providing algorithms that can solve complex problems ranging from image classification~\cite{byerly:2022} to playing games such as Go~\cite{schrittwieser:2020} at a human level, and even better.
+More recent advances include the development of Large Language Models (LLMs), which are foundation deep learning models (\emph{i.e.}, they usually have billions of parameters) such as ChatGPT~\cite{stiennon:2020,gao:2023} and Llama~\cite{touvron:2023}, which have been trained on enormous data sets.

-Another more recent method is the deep Galerkin (DG), introduced by Sirignano and Spiliopoulos~\cite{sirignano:2018}, based on the Galerkin methods.
-Galerkin methods are typically used to solve differential equations by dividing the domain of the problem into finite subdomains and approximating the solution within each subdomain using piecewise trial functions (basis functions)~\cite{langtangen:2019}.
-Sirignano and Spiliopoulous relied on Galerkin's methods, and they proposed to minimize loss functions that include the domain, the boundary, and the initial conditions of a boundary value problem by sampling from distributions defined on the domain, boundary, and initial conditions, and using deep neural networks to approximate the solution.
-The reader can find more details on the DG method applications in Raissi et al.~\cite{raissi:2019}, Cuomo et al.~\cite{cuomo:2022}, Karniadakis et al.~\cite{karniadakis:2021}, and in~\cite{beck:2022,blechschmidt:2021,al:2018}.

-In this work, we focus on the DG method.
-We introduce basic concepts on neural networks and deep learning and briefly introduce the DG method, skipping the theory behind it and concentrating on its practical aspects.
-We explain how to apply the DG method to solve differential equations via concrete examples.
-More precisely, we show how to build a neural network, construct the loss function, and implement the example in Python using Pytorch~\cite{paszke:2017}.
-The examples we present here are (i) the one-dimensional heat equation, (ii) a simple ordinary differential equation (ODE), (ii) a system of ODEs, and (iii) a Fredholm integral equation of the second kind.